There’s nothing quite like winning an Emmy during a global pandemic.

 “It turned out I loved it.
 I actually find that editing a story is writing from the ground up … writing definitely helped me, knowing story development,” he said.
 “And having a love for the movies helps a lot too; you have to have an encyclopedic knowledge of movies.”

-While at CSUN, Molina met his future wife, Denise Watson, a La Cañada High School graduate and LCF native.
+While at CSUN, Molina met his future wife, Denise Watson, a La Cañada High School graduate.
 The couple share a 3-year-old boy, Ian.
 Working at Disney while parenting a toddler gives him special insight, he admitted.

 “He loves ‘Mickey Mouse Clubhouse’ and ‘Blue’s Clues.’
 I can see the humor he enjoys and when I work I definitely think of what he might think is funny; it’s almost like I’ve been creating shows for my future child for the past decade,” Molina laughed.

-Working in animation during the COVID-19 era has caused multiple layers of ripples, he noted.
-On one hand, he and his Disney colleagues are working more than ever, with more animated projects slated than ever before: “Animation is really in its heyday right now.
+Working in animation during the COVID-19 era has caused multiple ripple effects, he noted.
+On one hand, he and his Disney colleagues are working nonstop, with more animated projects slated than ever before: “Animation is really in its heyday right now.
 There are so many more avenues for people to enjoy animation and, of course, people are streaming like crazy through Disney and Disney Plus.”

 Molina and his team work exclusively from home, which is going great, he noted, especially with all the new editing and production technology, and he ultimately wonders if he will ever venture back to the studio in Burbank to work in person.

 In the meantime, amid the stress of living through the pandemic and social distancing, the possibility of falling ill or catching the virus, and now a divisive election on the horizon, Molina noted how happy he is to immerse himself in his work.

 “It’s kind of nice to work in cartoons and pretend like I live in a little imaginary world once in a while.”